 Otherwise known as the Green-Winged Macaw, the Red-and-Green Macaw is one of the more affectionate macaw types.
 They’re known for their sweet, gentle disposition, making fantastic pets for owners who prefer a laidback parrot that doesn’t give too much backtalk.

 These birds are decreasing in popularity throughout the wild in their natural habitats, but you can still find them in captivity from reputable breeders.
-These birds are mostly red with colorful wings and are the largest of their genus—Ara.
+Red-and-Green Macaws are mostly red with colorful wings and are the largest of their genus—Ara.

 If you care for them well, they can live past 70 years in captivity.
 A Red-and-Green Macaw is one of the most expensive, ranking roughly $3,000 and $4,000 per bird.